 The first business goal of the ePurines is be to develop P2Y2 receptor antagonists for the treatment of lithium-induced nephrogenic diabetes insipidus (NDI) and diet-induced obesity.
 NDI is a common kidney condition seen in the bipolar Veterans treated with lithium salts.
 It is a debilitating condition for which there is no safe therapy.
 About 39% of the world population is obese or overweight.
 Diet-induced obesity or consumption of excessive calories is the most common cause of obesity in the world.
 Technology Platform:

 The prevalence of bipolar disorder among general population is 2%, whereas its prevalence among Veterans is 4%.
 Bipolar disorder affects 5.7 million adults in the United States and it is the sixth leading cause of disability in the world.
 Lithium is the only effective drug available to counter the suicidal ideation in patients with bipolar disorder.
 However, chronic administration of lithium causes nephrogenic diabetes insipidus, a debilitating kidney condition, for which there is no safe therapy.
 According to the World Health Organization 39% or both men and women aged 18 years of above are overweight or obese.
 In the United States, about 40% of adults are obese, and another 32% overweight.
 The prevalence of obesity and overweight among Veterans is even higher.
 Overweight and obesity are the prime contributors for the development of type-2 diabetes mellitus (T2DM) and hypertension in addition to several other diseases, including cancers.
 In June 2013, the American Medical Association has officially designated obesity as a “disease”, thus paving the way for treatment strategies, coding and billing for prescription drugs to treat obesity and for reimbursement by insurance companies.
 These in turn stimulate R&D for new anti-obesity drugs.
-Market Capture:
+For details please watch ePurines pitch deck video https://www.youtube.com/watch?v=-YSiKlJrXYU Market Capture:

-Currently very few purinergic-based drugs are developed and/or marketed by the major pharmaceutical companies, which also develop and market drugs that interact with a variety of non-purinergic targets.
 The market is not saturated and so, the entry into market is not difficult.
 By having a startup biotech company that exclusively focuses on purine-based drugs for a variety of diseases and conditions itself is a competitive advantage.
 Because the core technology is consolidated and developed further with accumulation of tacit knowledge.
 In due course these will constitute the core competitive advantages for ePurines.
 Thus, the potential competition can be overcome by increasing the value of ePurines.
 The key players in the market are Rhythm Pharmaceuticals, Pfizer, Arena Pharmaceuticals, Vivus, Alizyme, Norgine, Shionogi, GlaxoSmithKline, Orexigen Therapeutics, Merck, Eisai, F. Hoffmann-La Roche, Novo Nordisk, Boehringer Ingelheim, AstraZeneca, Zafgan.
 Management:

 The Founding Members, Board of Directors and Scientific Advisors of ePurines are experienced individuals with expertise in clinical medicine and/or biomedical research and business administration.
 They have been collaborating for years and decades, and thus form a very cohesive, complementary and synergistic team with drive to lead the ePurines.
 They are competent to lead the company, define its strategy, and maintain a competitive advantage.
-They are assisted by a a Strategic Advisor specialized in startups, a Developmental and Regulatory Advisor with more than 10 years of industry experience and a Legal Counsel specialized in corporate and intellectual property laws.
+They are assisted by a a Strategic Advisor specialized in startups, a Developmental and Regulatory Advisor with more than 10 years of industry experience and a Legal Counsel specialized in corporate and intellectual property laws and a Chartered Accountant.
 Investment Requirements & Options: